monzo/docs/README.md

 [Monzo is a new kind of bank](https://monzo.com).

 This is the public repo for the [Monzo API documentation](https://monzo.com/docs).

-It was generated using Slate.
-Check it out at [tripit.github.io/slate](http://tripit.github.io/slate).
+It was generated using [Slate](https://github.com/lord/slate).

 Need Help?
 Found a bug?